23z86/password_generator/README.md

 # ppgen
-A simple password generator written in Python
+A simple password generator written in Python3.
+UI made with PyQt.